 Here are seven easy ways to find amazing Black-owned restaurants to support in your city.

 1. Download the app EatOkra

-EatOakra, an app co-founded by Anthony Edwards, Jr. and Janique Bradley, helps users easily find and get connected to black-owned restaurants in dozens of American cities.
+EatOkra, an app co-founded by Anthony Edwards, Jr. and Janique Bradley, helps users easily find and get connected to Black-owned restaurants in dozens of American cities.
 According to EatOkra's website, the app's creation was inspired by ongoing discussions the founders conducted with business owners across the country.
-You can also order delivery or purchase condiments from other black-owned businesses within EatOkra.
+You can also order delivery or purchase condiments from other Black-owned businesses within EatOkra.
 The app has a 4.8-star rating in the Apple store.

 2. Follow hashtags like #Blackownedrestaurants

 Many people are heading to social media to share curated lists of Black-owned restaurants in several areas.

 People are also posting shareable spreadsheets of their favorite Black-owned restaurants.

 3. Try a Black-owned vegan restaurant

 Looking to incorporate more plant-based items into your diet?
 Black Vegans Today is a website dedicated to providing vegan and plant-based news, recipes, tips and information from Black chefs, journalists and other leaders in the food industry.
 Check out the website's list of 35 Black-owned vegan restaurants across the country.